dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ### Typed clients

+Typed clients:

-Typed clients provide the same capabilities as named clients without the need to use strings as keys.
-The typed client approach provides IntelliSense and compiler help when consuming clients.
-They provide a single location to configure and interact with a particular `HttpClient`.
+* Provide the same capabilities as named clients without the need to use strings as keys.
+* Provides IntelliSense and compiler help when consuming clients.
+* Provide a single location to configure and interact with a particular `HttpClient`.
 For example, a single typed client might be used for a single backend endpoint and encapsulate all logic dealing with that endpoint.
-Another advantage is that they work with DI and can be injected where required in your app.
+* Work with DI and can be injected where required in your app.

 A typed client accepts a `HttpClient` parameter in its constructor: